-Lance Lee’s poems, stories and articles have been accepted in both American and English journals such as Antioch Review, Cross Currents, Agenda, Outposts, Stand, Orbis, Ambit, Acumen, Nimrod, Iron, POEM and Poetry Northwest.
-Books include Wrestling With The Angel, Becoming Human, Human/Nature and Seasons of Defiance (2010).
+Lance Lee’s poems, stories and articles have appeared widely in both American and English journals.
+Books of poetry include Wrestling With The Angel (1990), Becoming Human (2001), Human/Nature (2006), Seasons of Defiance (2010), which placed as a finalist in the 8th.
+National USA Book Awards, Transformations combining art and poetry (2013), and Homecomings (2015).
+Elemental Natures, selected lyrics, sequences, and prose, appeared in 2020.
 He is a recipient of a Creative Writing Fellowship from the National Endowment for the Arts, and various other scholarships.

 Essays appear variously, including the “The American Voice” online for the US Poets Issue for Agenda, and “Script Analysis Conventional and Unconventional” in On The Waterfront from Cambridge University Press...

 A number of his plays have been produced and published.
 Rasputin and Gambits were produced at the Eugene O’Neill National Playwrights Conference.
 Time’s Up and Fox, Hound, & Huntress were premiered in Los Angeles, the latter with help from the Rockefeller Foundation via the Office for Advanced Drama Research.
 Publications include Time’s Up; Fox, Hound, & Huntress; and Time’s Up and Other Plays.

 He founded an MFA program in playwriting at the University of Southern California, and helped found the graduate screenwriting program at California State University, Northridge.
 He has published several works on screenwriting and drama: The Understructure of Writing for Film & Television, A Poetics for Screenwriters, and The Death and Life of Drama: reflections on writing and human nature (2005) for a wider professional audience.